 The dFNC windows from a given sliding window were clustered using the K-means algorithm in two steps consistent with our previous work (Allen et al., 2012a).
 We first computed a time course of standard deviation of dFNC matrices for each subject and selected subset of subject windows corresponding to local maxima in standard deviation as subject exemplars.
 These subset exemplars were clustered using K-means algorithm with Manhattan (L1) distance as distance measure.
-The of windows from cluster centroids, referred to as dFNC states.
+The number of clusters was set to 5 based on elbow criterion of ratio of within to between cluster distance of windows from cluster centroids, referred to as dFNC states.
 The obtained centroids were used as starting points to cluster all the data.
-This two step procedure, one to identify initial starting points and subsequent clustering of all window data using these starting points results in stable centroid patterns across independent datasets.
-The K-means clustering (a hard clustering approach) assigns each dFNC window to one of the dFNC states.
+This two-step procedure, one to identify initial starting points and subsequent clustering of all window data using these starting points results in stable centroid patterns across independent datasets.
+The K-means clustering (a hard-clustering approach) assigns each dFNC window to one of the dFNC states.
 This assignment of subject windows in time to dFNC states results in a discrete vector referred to as state vector.
-Figure 1 shows the schematic of the analysis pipeline used in the paper.
+Fig. 1 shows the schematic of the analysis pipeline used in the paper.
 We assessed the correspondence between subject dFNC state vector and EEG-derived hypnogram using correlation.
 To further visualize the correspondence between dFNC estimates from the sliding-window method and EEG-based subject hypnogram, we project the multidimensional (1891) dFNC data into 2 dimensions using the t-distributed stochastic neighborhood embedding (t-SNE) algorithm that preserves the distances between similar objects in high dimensional space to low dimensions (van der Maaten et al., 2008).
 We also sought to characterize the temporal properties of state vectors obtained from each modality by computing state transition probabilities from these vectors and then compare the similarities between the two vectors.